Travel Lovers

 1. Where is Qarun Lake located?

 Qarun Lake is located in the Fayoum Depression, about 80 kilometers southwest of Cairo, Egypt.
-It’s part of the Fayoum Oasis and is easily accessible by road, making it a popular destination for both domestic and international travelers.

 2. Why is Qarun Lake important?